Unify Cloud Service Terms

-At Unify, we want that you, your organization and the Circuit Users your organization subscribed to (hereinafter collectively referred to as “you”) and everyone else who uses Circuit enjoys a productive, disruption-free and safe use of Circuit.
-This Acceptable Use Policy (AUP) is designed to prevent abuse of Circuit.
-All use of Circuit is subject to this AUP.
+Unify wants that you enjoy a productive, disruption-free and safe use of Unify Cloud Services.
+This Acceptable Use Policy (AUP) is designed to prevent abuse of Unify Cloud Services.
+All use of Unify Cloud Services is subject to this AUP.

 You may have your own acceptable use policy or similar framework of rules and regulations governing the use of your IT-systems (“Customer IT Policies”).
-You are free to subject your Circuit Users to such Customer IT Policies and enforce such Customer IT Policies internally, but we cannot address individual Customer IT Policies within Circuit.
-You agree and accept that the benchmark for Unify’s provision of Circuit to you shall solely be governed and determined by this AUP.
+You are free to subject your Unify Cloud Services Users to such Customer IT Policies and enforce such Customer IT Policies internally, but we cannot address individual Customer IT Policies within Unify Cloud Services.
+You agree and accept that the benchmark for the provision of Unify Cloud Services to You shall solely be governed and determined by this AUP.

-Capitalized terms used herein have the meaning stated in the TOS, unless they are explicitly defined otherwise.
+Capitalized terms used herein have the meaning stated in the TOSP, unless they are explicitly defined otherwise.

-3. Circuit User Content you may see on the Circuit
+3. Unify Cloud Services User Content You may see on Unify Cloud Services

-Circuit is used all over the world and by people from many different backgrounds, cultures and jurisdictions.
-You understand and acknowledge that when using Circuit or the Circuit Support Forum you may be exposed to Circuit User Content that you may consider being inaccurate, offensive, indecent, or objectionable.
-Subject to any mandatory statutory liability of ours with respect to Circuit User Content, We are not liable for any damages you allege to incur as a result of such Circuit User Content.
+Unify Cloud Services are used all over the world and by people from many different backgrounds, cultures and jurisdictions.
+You understand and acknowledge that when using Unify Cloud Services, You may be exposed to User Content that you may consider being inaccurate, offensive, indecent, or objectionable.
+We are not liable for any damages You allege to incur as a result of such User Content.

 4. 4.
 Liability for Circuit User Content

-You are responsible for all Circuit User Content that you upload, publish, display, link to or otherwise make available (“Publish”) on Circuit in connection with your Circuit User account(s).
-You are also responsible for any interaction you make with other Circuit Users.
+You are responsible for all User Content that You upload, publish, display, link to or otherwise make available (“Publish”) on Unify Cloud Services in connection with your Unify Cloud Services User account(s).
+You are also responsible for any interaction with other Unify Cloud Services Users.

-Unify takes no responsibility and assumes no liability for any Circuit User Content that you or any other Circuit Users post, or which other third parties send to Circuit.
-Without limitation to Unify’s general obligation to provide Circuit in a manner that is compliant with Applicable Laws, in particular data protection laws, you understand and agree that any loss or damage of any kind that occurs as a result of the use of any Circuit User Content that you willingly send, upload, download, stream, post, transmit, display, publish or otherwise make available or access through your use of Circuit is solely your responsibility.
+Unify and your Contracting Party do not take any responsibility and assume no liability for any User Content that You or any other Unify Cloud Services Users post, or which other third parties send to Unify Cloud Services.
+Without limitation to Unify’s general obligation to provide Unify Cloud Services in a manner that is compliant with Applicable Laws, in particular data protection laws, you understand and agree that any loss or damage of any kind that occurs as a result of the use of any User Content that You willingly send, upload, download, stream, post, transmit, display, publish or otherwise make available or access through your use of Unify Cloud Services is solely your responsibility.

-You acknowledge that Unify has no control, and is not responsible for, the privacy of any Circuit User Content that you or someone else among your Circuit Users have willingly shared with others.
+You acknowledge that Unify has no control, and is not responsible for, the privacy of any User Content that You or someone else among your Unify Cloud Services Users have willingly shared with others.
 You will always use proper caution when giving out any Personal Data or sensitive information to others.

-5. Circuit User Content that is not acceptable
+5. Unify Cloud Services User Content that is not acceptable

-You agree not to upload, post, email, store, transmit, or otherwise make available through Circuit any Circuit User Content that
+You agree not to upload, post, email, store, transmit, or otherwise make available through Unify Cloud Services any User Content that

 - is obviously unlawful, harmful, threatening, abusive, harassing, defamatory, vulgar, obscene, invasive of another’s privacy, hateful or, with reasons, deemed by Unify to be racially, ethically, or otherwise objectionable;